 Note that for the sake of brevity, I refer to the various issues leading to lateness in terms of types: e.g. “improvisers” who are late because they take an improvisational approach to planning.
 These types are not mutually exclusive.
 Indeed, I have found that most chronically late people show the characteristics of more than one type.

 As one might expect, many people who are always running late take the opposite approach to planning from their punctual counterparts.
 Some don’t plan carefully.
-Many underestimate how much time they need.
+Most underestimate how much time they will need.

-One reason is that they don’t budget time for common waits, delays and interruptions.
+Idealists don’t budget time for common waits, delays and interruptions.
 When they estimate how long it will take them to drive to their destination, they envision an unbroken series of green lights along empty roads leading to an open parking spot.
-They expect to arrive at the train platform and immediately step on the train, They never allow time for waiting for elevators.
-When they arrive late, they blame their lateness on the delays and waits, rather than on their failure to plan for them.
+They expect to arrive at the train platform and immediately step on the train.
+They never allow time for waiting for elevators.

-Instead, chronically late people fixate on their very best times: if one day the drive to work takes 30 minutes instead of the usual 45, they start budgeting 30 minutes.
+Chronically late idealists fixate on their very best times: if one day the drive to work takes 30 minutes instead of the usual 45, they start budgeting 30 minutes.
 Or, even less realistically, if the drive takes 30 minutes at 2 a.m., they give themselves 30 minutes for the rush hour commute.